-- Submissions from poets living outside the United States are not eligible, though international submissions from poets based in the U.S. but away during the open period of our contest are fine.
-As a small press, we are not currently able to support the promotion of our books on a global scale.
+- Submissions from poets living outside the U.S. are not eligible, though international submissions from poets based in the U.S. but away during our contest period are fine.
+As a small press, we are not able to support the promotion of our books on a global scale.

 - Poets may not be a close friend or colleague of the editor/director as she facilitates the contest and takes part in the final decision about the winning manuscript.